EndPointCorp/end-point-blog/2012/06/27/speeding-up-integration-tests-with_27.html.md

 </table>
 ```

 As you can see, the efficiency with unlogged tables is almost as good as with the unsafe settings.
-The great thing is that it doesn't influence other databases in the cluster, so you can use safe/default settings for other databases, and only use unlogged tables for the integration tests, which should be much faster now.
+The great thing is that it doesn’t influence other databases in the cluster, so you can use safe/default settings for other databases, and only use unlogged tables for the integration tests, which should be much faster now.

 This solution works only with the PostgreSQL 9.1 and newer.
 If you have older PostgreSQL you have to use the previous method with unsafe settings, or better: just upgrade the database.